mamtawardhani/mamtawardhani/README.md

 <h1 align="center">Hello, this is Mamta 😎 </h1>
-<h3 align="center">I'm an AI curriculum maestro, app magician, and Python sorcerer on a quest for innovation!
-From shaping minds with engaging content to coding educational wonders, I blend creativity and tech to redefine learning.
-Let's code the future together! 💻✨</h3>
+<h3 align="center">I'm passionate about blending creativity and tech to revolutionize education as an AI curriculum expert.
+Additionally, I'm an app developer and a Python enthusiast. 💻✨</h3>

 👩🏻‍💻 I’m currently working on <b>delving deep into technical contributions, shaping the platform's learning experience to new heights and also guiding and empowering aspiring developers to master the art of building robust, real-world applications. </b>